We are starting our annual screenings for all students for the 2022-2023 school year. 5141.3 Health Examinations & Immunizations

 ANNUAL DISTRIBUTION OF FACT SHEET ON MENINGOCOCCAL MENINGITIS

-Given to the parents and guardians of students in the 6 th grade.
+Given to the parents and guardians of students in the 6th grade by the health teacher (Mrs. Sharpe).

 The fact sheet can be accessed and downloaded at: